adamhammond22/Neurolab_Scripts/README.md

 Formats said file to specificaion.

 #### To Do:
+1. add openpyxl to dependencies
+2. regex to file names for raw and setup. maybe make 100_something?
-1. algorithmically calculate and display correct and incorrect digs
+3. algorithmically calculate and display correct and incorrect digs
-2. remove duplicate incorrect digs (only count first and last)
+4. remove duplicate incorrect digs (only count first and last)
-3. calculate avg, std, other statistics
+5. calculate avg, std, other statistics
-4. make python auto-download required libraries for ease of use: maybe a .bat file?
+6. make python auto-download required libraries for ease of use: maybe a .bat file?